The Byrna HD PepperBall Handgun

 It’s pretty well established, though, that in tense, life-or-death situations, human beings tend to “tunnel in” on the threat, giving it their (literally) undivided attention.
 “Weapons confusion” and “slip and capture errors” are very real things, and the reasons for them are well documented.

 It’s rare, but it does happen.
-What did Eric Clapton sing in Bob Marley’s reggae classic “I Shot the Sheriff”?
+What did Eric Clapton sing in his cover of Bob Marley’s reggae classic “I Shot the Sheriff”?

 “Reflexes got the better of me.”